Cooking On The Ranch

 Easy Pork Posole Recipe

-Just grab your favorite soup bowls and add a big scoop of pork posole.
+Remove the dried chile pods and bay leaves.
+Grab your favorite soup bowls and add a big scoop of pork posole.
 Offer a variety of toppings to pass at the table.
-You can also include warmed flour or corn tortillas.
+You can also include blue corn chips, toasted blue corn tortillas or warmed flour tortillas.

 Pork Posole Toppings